 "Debt settlement" or "debt negotiation" companies run ads on TV and on the internet, and promise to reduce or "eliminate" your credit card debt.
 Is this for real?
 How does it work?
 Is it legal?
 Now in this blog post, I am NOT talking about legitimate credit counseling firms such as Money Management International, or other firms that are non-profit, and arrange what are known as "debt management plans."
 These are perfectly legitimate, and involve you paying back 100% of the principal amount of the debt, plus some interest.

 Debt Settlement Companies are regulated in Texas.
 They are supposed to be registered with the Office of the Texas Consumer Credit Commissioner.
+Call them to see if your company is listed.

 If the company's name is not on that list, then they are not operating legally as a debt settlement company in Texas, and you may be entitled to all your money back, and your attorney's fees and court costs if you have to sue them.
 The law that regulates them is the Texas Debtor Assistance Law, which is Chapter 394 of the Texas Finance Code.